 Reason #1: Double your joy

 Lots of organizations, World Vision included, have donation matches on Giving Tuesday, so your gift goes even further.
-Any gift to the World Vision Fund on Giving Tuesday, November 30, will be matched, up to $1 million.
-That means when you give $5, we get to send $10 to the field.
-So mark your calendars: This Giving Tuesday, we could send millions of dollars straight to work that empowers kids and families to create lasting change in their own lives!
-Knowing that your money can help extra people with no extra effort is a great feeling.
+Thanks to a generous donation from celebrity ambassador Patricia Heaton and David Hunt, any gift given to the World Vision Fund on Giving Tuesday, November 29, will be MATCHED* — empowering even more kids and families to create change that lasts.
+That means when you give $5, we get to send $10 to work that equips kids and families to leave poverty behind.
+Knowing that your money can support extra people with no extra effort is a great feeling.

 Surrounded by our own comforts and needs, it can be hard to prioritize generosity toward others who have a lot less than us.
 To keep generosity central, my family has our own “matching gift” program: When we spend a certain amount on a home or lifestyle item, we donate the equivalent amount to a charity or nonprofit.
 The point isn’t to make ourselves feel good, but to remember that “… life does not consist in the abundance of [one’s] possessions,” as Jesus tells us in Luke 12:15 (ESV).
 It’s a tangible reminder that our money is God’s and that He can do more than we imagine with what we have.